SATHASHINI-S/SATHASHINI-S.github.io/content/projects/creations/music-detection.md

 This project recommends music based on the user's facial emotion detected via a webcam.
 It uses *CNN-based emotion classification* to recognize moods like happy, sad, angry, etc., and plays music accordingly via an integrated GUI using Tkinter.

-This project recommends music based on the user's facial emotion detected via a webcam.
-It uses *CNN-based emotion classification* to recognize moods like happy, sad, angry, etc., and plays music accordingly via an integrated GUI using Tkinter.
 ### Tools & Technologies

 - CNN (for emotion detection)